ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 ### Step 3: Merging minterms

-Why would you even look for minterms with a one-variable difference?
+Why would you even look for pairs of minterms with a one-variable difference?
 Because they can be merged to simplify our expression.
 These combinations are called *minterms of size 2*.

 All minterms have output `1`, so if the only difference is exactly one input variable, then the output is independent of it.
 For example, `(a & ~b & c) | (a & b & c)`